 Times change, now we need to reach out to a wider world, but the ability and desire to offer a custom saddle born of that tradition is as relevant as it ever was.
 A finely designed and crafted saddle has the unique ability to allow two living beings - horse and rider - to work together.

 From the time one of our distant ancestors put a piece of hide between himself and his horse's back, riders have been trying to improve on the idea.
 The need to feel closer, safer, more effective, drove us to experiment with all manner of notions, incorporating every new material from wood and leather to plastic and fabric; from positioning the rider forward on the withers to back on the horse's kidneys to sideways of all things!

-My current thinking, and I believe this will hold up over time, is to create a custom riding saddle that compliments and facilitates what has generally become known as the theory of Natural Horsemanship.
+My mission is to create a custom riding saddle that compliments and facilitates what has generally become known as the theory of Natural Horsemanship.
 I was fortunate to be born and raised in northeastern Oregon, part of the western United States that produced some of the founding fathers of this movement.
 Tom and Bill Dorrance and the Cliff Wade ranching families (after whom the Wade Tree was named) were legends in my home county.
 As a boy, I had the honor to ride in their shadows.